 After being accepted into WheTEP, students complete the appropriate content methods courses and are required to student teach in a school classroom for 12 weeks.
 Throughout this practicum, students will be supported and evaluated by a faculty member of the education department.
 Listen to one student’s reflections on her student teaching experience as she shares her story during a recent education department chapel.

-Initial Elementary Certificate,
+Initial Elementary License

-for elementary education majors planning to teach in Kindergarten through grade nine.
+For elementary education majors planning to teach in Kindergarten through grade nine

 The Elementary Education program of Wheaton College has been nationally recognized and has achieved this honor through the 2006 NCATE/ACEI accreditation.
 NCATE provides a list of the teacher education programs >> that have this distinction.

-Initial Secondary Certificate,
+Initial Secondary License

-for secondary education majors planning to teach grades 6-12
+For secondary education majors planning to teach grades 6-12

-Initial Special Certificate,
+Initial Special K-12 License

-for Foreign Language and candidates planning to teach in Music for Kindergarten through grade 12
+For Foreign Language and candidates planning to teach in Music for Kindergarten through grade 12